|Home > Help >Selling & seller fees>Selling basics>Using eBay returns|

-Refunds: When a refund is successfully deposited in the buyer's account through eBay hassle-free returns, your eBay final value fees show as a credit on your next seller invoice.
+Refunds: When a full refund is successfully deposited in the buyer's account, your eBay final value fees show as a credit on your next seller invoice.

 Replacements: If a buyer requests a replacement but does not return the original item, the replacement is then handled like a standard purchase.
 The buyer is charged for the second item and a final value fee for the transaction appears on your next seller invoice.

-When you issue a refund through eBay hassle-free returns, your variable PayPal fee is refunded based on the total refund amount.
+When you issue a refund, your variable PayPal fee is refunded based on the total refund amount.
 Your fixed PayPal transaction fee isn't refunded.
 To learn more about variable and fixed transaction fees, see the PayPal User Agreement.

 If you send a replacement item to your buyer instead of issuing a refund, there is no change to your PayPal fees.